gabrielfernando01/scala_and_spark_for_bd/chapter_3/README.md

 In a nutshell, the following topics will be covered in this chapter:

--📍 Introduction to functional programming.
++ 📍 Introduction to functional programming.
--🥊 Functional Scala for the data scientists.
++ 🥊 Functional Scala for the data scientists.
--🌟 Why functional programming and Scala are important for learning Spark?.
++ 🌟 Why functional programming and Scala are important for learning Spark?.
--🎱 Pure functions and higher-order functions.
++ 🎱 Pure functions and higher-order functions.
--✨ Using higher-order functions: A real-life use case.
++ ✨ Using higher-order functions: A real-life use case.
--💊 Error handling in functional Scala.
++ 💊 Error handling in functional Scala.
--🔸 Funtional programming and data mutability.